-On this trip you get to enjoy the wild beauty of the Altai Mountains, including ten days of riding and a introductory ride, with the added bonus of attending the Eagle Festival in Ulgii or on the shores of Lake Tolbo.
-This horse riding holiday takes you to a remote Mongolian province, riding through open steppe, forested valleys and mountains, and visiting the lakes and desert in the west of Mongolia.
-The two-day Eagle festival really is one of the world’s great cultural spectacles.
-If you think you've seen some strange and interesting festivals elsewhere, this is sure to impress even the most jaded festival-goer.
+This equestrian trail takes horseback riders to a remote Mongolian province, riding through open steppe, forested valleys and mountains, and visiting the lakes and desert in the west of Mongolia.
+The two-day Eagle festival really is one of the world’s great cultural spectacles and is sure to impress even the most jaded festival-goer.

 This is an adventurous wilderness ride, staying in temporary campsites each night and cooking over an open fire.
-The ride has a flexible itinerary, allowing new routes to be followed on each trip.
+This vacation has a flexible itinerary, allowing new routes to be followed on each trip.
 Mongolian horses are very hardy and full of character.
 The hosts work closely with local nomadic families who can provide a range of horses suitable for any level of riding ability.

-This riding holiday is organised by a New Zealand/Mongolian partnership and of a very high quality - the guiding, back up vehicles, camping and food are a well above average for this adventurous destination.
-After 11 days in the saddle you witness the nomads come together to showcase their hunting skills.
+This horseback riding vacation is organized by a New Zealand/Mongolian partnership and of a very high quality - the guiding, back up vehicles, camping and food are a well above average for this adventurous destination.
+After 11 days in the saddle, riders witness the nomads come together to showcase their hunting skills.
 The contests on display range from archery to a local version of ‘tug-of-war’, all on horseback, and of course the eagle hunters themselves.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Arrive in Ulaanbaatar.
-We will meet you at the airport/train station and take you to our hotel.
-You are free to explore this fascinating city before we gather for an evening meal and meet your fellow riders.
+Arrive in Ulan Batar.
+Guests are met at the airport/train station and taken to the hotel.
+Spend the rest of the day exploring this fascinating city before gathering for an evening meal and to meet the fellow riders.

-Fly to Ulgii the main town of Bayan-Ulgii aimag (province).
-From here we drive south to Altai sum (village), on the edge of Altai Tavan Bogd National park (4hrs), and meet the horses.
-We start with a safety briefing and pointers about the local riding style, and then begin matching you to your ideal horse.
-A ride around the local area in the evening will allow you to decide if this is the horse for you.
+Fly to Ulgii, the main town of Bayan-Ulgii aimag (province).
+From here, drive south to Altai sum (village) on the edge of Altai Tavan Bogd National park (4hrs), and meet the horses.
+Start with a safety briefing and pointers about the local riding style, and the matching each rider to the ideal horse.
+A ride around the local area in the evening allows riders to decide if they would like to try a different horse.

-We recommend that you stay in Ulanbaatar for an additional night before flying home.
-This gives you more time to explore the city and allows for any disruptions in the domestic flights on Day 16.
+It is recommend to stay in Ulanbaatar for an additional night before flying home.
+This gives more time to explore the city and allows for any disruptions in the domestic flights on Day 16.
 We are happy to give recommendations for accommodation for this.

 Please follow this link for a map of the start point of this itinerary: Eagle Festival